-Education: The Department provides a one-year Fellowship in Spine and Sports Medicine, with two fellows accepted each year.
+Education: The Department provides a one-year Spine and Sports Medicine Fellowship, with two fellows accepted each year.
 This fellowship program focuses on the improvement of skills in the areas of diagnosis and treatment using a comprehensive approach, including training in interventional procedures and immersion in clinical and basic scientific research.
-The Department also takes part in the training of Columbia University and Cornell University's residents from NewYork–Presbyterian Hospital's Physical Medicine and Rehabilitation residency program, and is involved in the education of Medical students from the Weill College of Medicine at Cornell University.
+The Department also takes part in the training of Columbia University and Cornell University's residents from NewYork–Presbyterian Hospital's Physical Medicine and Rehabilitation residency program, and is involved in the education of medical students from the Weill Cornell Medicine.

-Research: We are fully involved in the training of our fellows in basic and clinical research methodology, and all of our attending physicians are actively involved in research endeavors at Hospital for Special Surgery.
+Research: We are fully involved in the training of our fellows in basic and clinical research methodology, and all of our attending physicians are actively involved in research endeavors at HSS.